smart-edge-open/ido-specs/doc/core-network/openness_upf.md

       "intel.com/intel_sriov_netdevice": "1",
     ```

-## Deploy UPF POD from OpenNESS controller
+## Deploy UPF pod from OpenNESS controller

 In this reference validation, UPF will be deployed using Helm charts.
 The reference Helm chart for UPF is available at [edgeapps_upf_helmchart](https://github.com/otcshare/edgeapps/tree/master/network-functions/core-network/charts/upf)